How to Wire a VFD

 STEP 8: Start up

-Program your VFD to your preferred parameters (See also Programing your VFD).
+- Program your VFD to your preferred parameters (See also "Programming Your VFD).

-Use your preferred starting method (i.e. start/stop buttons, Keypad on VFD) to start the motor
+- Use your preferred starting method (e.g., start/stop buttons, Keypad on VFD) to start the motor.

-Enjoy the speed control you have with your Mitsubishi VFD
+- Enjoy the speed control that is now possible with your Mitsubishi VFD.